nikitashah/s-parse/README.rst

 What it does?
 =============

         S-PARSE is a strace analyzer tool.
-This tool will parse the output of strace command and the output will be displayed with attractive GUI.
-This output will be in the tabular as well as graphical form.
+This tool parses the output of strace command and the output is displayed with attractive GUI.
+The output is in the tabular as well as graphical form.
 System calls, their start and finish time, errors if any, unfinished calls, return values are displayed in tabular form.
-Analysis of system is done in graphcal form.
+Analysis of system calls is done in graphcal form.

 Strace Description